Back To Projects

 System architecture designed as a readable engineering story

-Each layer stays explicit so reviewers can quickly understand where ingestion, orchestration, persistence, and model-serving responsibilities live.
+Each layer stays explicit so reviewers can quickly understand where interface, orchestration, persistence, and service responsibilities live.

 01